Origins of the Scottish Surname of Hope - Section 3

 The Hopes of Hopetoun have Hopetoun House a magnificent Adam mansion a few miles west of Edinburgh which is well worth a visit and their website www.hopetounhouse.com. has more family history.

 James Hope became Master of the Mint and a Lord of Session.
 He married the heiress Anne Foulis and through this marriage he came into possession of valuable lead mines at Leadhills in South Lanarkshire.
-The old name for Leadhills was Hopetoun and he, rather confusionly, took this name as his title ie James Hope of Hopetoun - he also appears in the records as Laird Hopton.
+The old name for Leadhills was Hopetoun and he, rather confusingly, took this name as his title ie James Hope of Hopetoun - he also appears in the records as Laird Hopton.
 The Hopes of Hopetoun enhanced their wealth and prestige during the time of the agricultural revolution in Scotland with the 2nd and 3rd Earls of Hopetoun who owned large tracts of land in East and West Lothian as well as elsewhere.
 This was also the time of rebellion - 1745 - Prince Charles Edward Stewart - Culloden.
 The Hopetouns appear in Robert Burns' ballad of about 1880 titled When First I Saw " The following from the fourth verse - "Had I Dundas's whole estate, or Hopetoun's wealth to shine in".
 The bracketing of the Hopetouns with the illustrious Dundas Family indicates how far the Hopetouns had come - some astute marriages between the two families helped!

 ___________________________________________________________________